ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 When Mechanical is installed locally on your machine, you can use the
-``launch_mechanical`` method to launch and automatically connect to
+:func:`launch_mechanical() <ansys.mechanical.core.launch_mechanical>` method to launch and automatically connect to
 Mechanical.
-While this method provides the easiest and fastest
-way to launch Mechanical, it only works with a local Mechanical
+While this method provides the easiest and fastest way to launch Mechanical, it only works with a local
-installation.
+Mechanical installation.

 Launch Mechanical locally with: